Top Menu

 How to Apply:

-To apply, please send a cover letter, resume and three references to the Hiring Committee at hiring@srlp.org.
+To apply, please send a cover letter, resume, and three references to the Hiring Committee, Sylvia Rivera Law Project, 147 W. 24th Street, 5th Floor, New York, NY 10011 or to hiring@srlp.org.

-Applications without a cover letter, resume, and references will not be considered.
-Applications will be accepted on a rolling basis until the position is filled.
+Applications should be submitted by September 30, 2024. they will be accepted on a rolling basis until the position is filled.

 SRLP is an equal opportunity employer.
 Trans, gender non-conforming and intersex people and people of color, people with disabilities, formerly incarcerated people, and people from low-income backgrounds are strongly encouraged to apply.